 1 batch Easy Tempeh Bacon, pan fried in a skillet and crumbled (see note above for alternatives)

 1. Make the pierogi dough by following this recipe.
-While the dough is resting, get started on the pierogi filling.
+While the dough is resting, get started on the vegan cheesy potato and bacon pierogi filling.

 2. Next, add the potatoes to a medium saucepan, and then, fill it with water until the potatoes are submerged.
 Cover with a lid, bring to a boil, and then, turn down to medium-low.
 Boil for ~10 minutes or until the potatoes are fork tender.